Millions of Smart Meters May Over-Inflate Readings by up to 600%

 Re: That's pretty smart (Score:2)

 I am Jack's total lack of surprise.
-(Score:4, Insightful)
+(Score:5, Insightful)

 The one thing people were afraid of when they were forced to switch over the smart meters happened.